albenokskie/projects/README.md

 - **API Documentation**: Automated API documentation from code annotations
 - **Deployment Assistant**: AI-guided deployment and configuration management

-## 🤝 Contributing

-Contributions are welcome!
-Each project has its own contribution guidelines.
-Please:

-1. Fork the repository
-2. Create a feature branch
-3. Follow the coding standards for each project
-4. Add tests where applicable
-5. Submit a pull request

-## 📄 License

-Each project may have its own license.
-Please refer to individual project directories for specific licensing information.

 ## 🆘 Support